Daiki Iwamasa: Kashima Antlers

 For the 2022 season, Iwamasa became the assistant manager of Kashima Antlers and took charge of a number of games whilst new manager René Weiler awaited entry to the country due to COVID-19 quarantine restrictions.
 In August 2022, it was announced that Iwamasa would be promoted to manager of Kashima Antlers following the departure of Weiler.

-The first game in the charge was 2-0 home win by J1 League against Avispa Fukuoka in 14 August 2022.
-But the in the nine games after. only one win against Vissel Kobe in Emperor's Cup, the team was knocked out by second tier team Ventforet Kofu after defeat by 1-0.
+The first game in the charge was 2–0 home win by J1 League against Avispa Fukuoka on 14 August 2022.
+But the in the nine games after. only one win against Vissel Kobe in Emperor's Cup, the team was knocked out by second-tier team Ventforet Kofu after defeat by 1–0.
 Ending the season in fourth place, three points behind of the AFC Champions League slots occupied by Sanfrecce Hiroshima.

-The 2023 Season starts with an away victory over Kyoto Sanga by 0-2.
-The first match at home was a defeat against current runners-up Kawasaki Frontale by 1-2.
+The 2023 Season starts with an away victory over Kyoto Sanga by 0–2.
+The first match at home was a defeat against current runners-up Kawasaki Frontale by 1–2.
 Following this, the team collected mixed results in the Emperor's Cup.
-They were knocked out by the defending champions, Ventforet Kofu for a consecutive season after a 1-1 draw, the team lost 10-11 in the penalty shootout.
-Following the end of the campaign, Antlers won the last match of the competition against the relegated team Yokohama FC.), ending the aspirations for qualification to AFC Tournaments after a 3-1 defeat to Vissel Kobe.
+They were knocked out by the defending champions, Ventforet Kofu for a consecutive season after a 1–1 draw, the team lost 10–11 in the penalty shootout.
+Following the end of the campaign, Antlers won the last match of the competition against the relegated team Yokohama FC.), ending the aspirations for qualification to AFC Tournaments after a 3–1 defeat to Vissel Kobe.

 On 5 December 2023 the board announced the Iwamasa's contract was not renewed for the 2024 season.